-- helping them to stay connected to friends and the community
+- Help you, or someone you know, stay connected to your friends and the community.

 Could you be a Compassionate Neighbour?

 If you think you’ve got what it takes to take on this very rewarding role, we’d love to hear from you.
 We run regular training programmes for volunteers, so get in touch to find out when the next programme is starting.
-We match Compassionate Neighbours with people in their local community, within walking distance, so if you’d like to apply for this role you’ll need to live within walking distance of Crystal Palace.
+Find out more here.

 Steph Turner, Community Participation Lead